ufcg-lsd/iguassu/README.md

 ##How to configure the **Submission Service**?

 To configure the **Submission Service** one should edit two configuration files.
-In the first file, **arrebol.conf**, it is mandatory to assign the port which the **Submission Service** daemon will wait for HTTP requests after it has been started:
+In the first file, **iguassu.conf**, it is mandatory to assign the port which the **Submission Service** daemon will wait for HTTP requests after it has been started:

 ```
  rest_server_port=port